robipozzi/zCX/README.md

 - 1 Docker Volume **PORTAINER_DATA_VOLUME** used by Portainer container to persist its own data

 ### Build custom images
-For some component, custom Docker image needs to be built, appropriate Dockerfile and convenient scripts are provided for the purpose
+For some component, custom Docker image needs to be built; appropriate Dockerfile and convenient scripts are provided for the purpose.

 **Build Nginx custom Docker image**